paddy-exe/paddy-exe.github.io/content/posts/contributing-to-godot-visual-shader-nodes/index.md

 Shader::Mode p_mode, VisualShader::Type p_type, int p_id, const String *p_input_vars, const String *p_output_vars, bool p_for_preview
 ```

 You CAN use them but don't have to.
 They enable you to write more complex shader code depending on many factors.
-As this method's name suggests, it generates the underlying shader code for the Visual Shader node.
+As this method's name suggests, it generates the underlying shader code for the Visual Shader Node.
 For instance the shader code can be completely different between a CanvasItem Shader and a Spatial Shader.
 But having to write two different kind of variants would be cumbersome and some repeated lines of code.

 ``Shader::Mode`` is the Shader type so for instance Spatial or CanvasItem Shader. ``VisualShader::Type`` is the specific Shader stage e.g. the ``vertex()`` or ``fragment()`` function.
 The ``p_id`` is the ID of the Node itself.
 This is hardly/never used as far as I know.
 The pointers for the input variables and output variables are used to format the Strings and fill in the values.
 The ``p_for_preview`` sets which output is used for previewing.
 The standard behaviour is that it picks the first output.